tabsdata/tutorials/t01_csv_pub_sub/README.md

 We will start by setting up Tabsdata and registering a publisher that reads data from a CSV file, selects some aspects of it, and publishes it as a table within the system.
 Following that, we will register a subscriber that subscribes to this published table, and exports it to the file system in a JSON format.
-We will then demonstrate that when the publisher is rerun to load new data, the subscriber automatically receives it in their external system.
+We will then demonstrate that when the publisher is rerun to load new data, the subscriber automatically writes it to the external system.

 In a real-world scenario, your data source could be a database, an S3 bucket, or another storage location, while the subscriber could write data to various endpoints such as a database or file system.